Droidian-for-Poco-X3-Pro/device-page/docs/README.md

 - **❔** *Not tested.*
 - **✖️✖️** *Global issue.*

+# Installation

+**You can read [wiki](https://github.com/droidian-vayu/device-page/wiki) as it is more in-depth and also contains some additional fixes/hacks.**

 ## Requirements
 - Android 11 firmware for your device:
   - Poco X3 Pro: https://xiaomifirmwareupdater.com/miui/vayu/stable/V12.5.9.0.RJUMIXM/